strapi/rfcs/rfcs/xxxx-v4-rest-api.md

 ## Endpoints

-We would like to prefix the `Content Api` routes with `/api` to make it easier to differentiate & allow setting middlewares directly on the entire `Content API`.
+We want to prefix the `Content Api` routes with `/api` so it lives in it's own separate space.
-This should also prevent use from creating unintended conflicts in the route names between the `Content API` & the `Admin Panel API`.

 **Glossary:**